Vaiv-07/Vaiv-07-Engage_Car_Data_Analysis_Project/README.md

         I also use 000webhost platform to deploy my jupyter notebook work's html file.

-        The "index.html" is the html version of my notebook file.
+        The "index.html" is the html version of my notebook file with corrosponding output.

 ## Here is the web link for my work - https://engage20.000webhostapp.com/